 Here again, we have our amazing SEO Content Gap tool that handles groups of pages rather than individual pages.
 Customers of topicseed can within a few clicks add web pages to the two groups and find all the keyword gaps to fill.

 Over the last few years and thanks to Google Assistant, Siri, and Alexa, users started asking actual questions to start their quest for information.
 Yourself, you surely realized how often when asking a question to Google, some answer box appears and directly responds to your question, without the need for you to click anywhere or visit any website.

-In order to increase your organic visibility on search engines through this featured boxes, you must be considered topically knowledgeable and trusted.
+In order to increase your organic visibility on search engines through these featured boxes, you must be considered topically knowledgeable and trusted.
 Additionally, in your content, you must clearly state some questions and answer them succinctly.
 Only Google knows why a paragraph in a website can be featured and how much is based on the domain’s reputation or the content quality.